-The County shall receive a certification from the State Treasurer that the State will provide support for the Chapter 12 Bonds in the principal sum of \$1,250,000, together with interest on that amount, under the provisions of the County College Bond Act, 1971 N.J.
+The County shall receive a certification from the State Treasurer that the State will provide support for the County College Bonds in the principal sum of \$1,138,000^{}, together with interest on that amount, under the provisions of the County College Bond Act, 1971 N.J.
 Laws c.
 12, as amended.
 Payments from the New Jersey Department of Treasury for its proportionate share of the principal and interest when due are made to the County, upon the County's certification of amounts due, on or before the dates when such amounts are payable by the County.
-The support the County receives from the State for the Chapter 12 Bonds is dependent upon appropriations by the State Legislature for time to time.
-The Chapter 12 Bonds which are issued under the provisions of the County College Bond Act,
+The support the County receives from the State for the County College Bonds is dependent upon appropriations by the State Legislature for time to time.
+The County College Bonds, which are issued under the provisions of the County College Bond Act, 1971 N.J.

-1971 N.J.
 Laws c.
 12, as amended, shall not be deemed to constitute a debt or liability of the State, or a pledge of the full faith and credit of the State.
-The Chapter 12 Bonds are otherwise general obligations of the County in the same fashion as the Vocational-Technical School Bonds.